wdporter/i-am-that-ebook/src/99-the-perceived-cannot-be-the-perceiver/readme.md

 <p><b>Maharaj:</b> You are welcome to stay in your contentment, but can you?
 Youth, vigour, money — all
 will pass away sooner than you expect.
 Sorrow, shunned so far, will pursue you.
 If you want to be beyond suffering, you must meet it half way and embrace it.
-Relinquish your habits and addictions, live a simple and sober life, don’t hurt a living being; this is the foundation of *yoga*.
+Relinquish your habits and addictions, live a simple and sober life, don’t hurt a living being; this is the foundation of <i>yoga</i>.
 To find reality you must be real in the smallest daily action; there can be no deceit in the search for truth.
 You say you find your life enjoyable.
 Maybe it is — at present.
 But who enjoys it?</p>